bourbon-vanilla/swashbuckle-example/README.md

 In order to get return value comments you have to add xml-comments to the DTO-types, which will be returned.

+### Data Annotations

-You can add data annotations in order to extend the documentation:
+You can add data annotations in order to extend the documentation i.e. of DTOs (data transfer objects):
 ```csharp
     [Required]
     [MaxLength(150)]